ilpropheta/ilpropheta.github.io/README.md

   - installed and used a Linux distribution for the first time
 - 2008
   - studied object oriented patterns (GoF and GRASP) for the first time
-  - discovered Functional Programming, practiced OCaml for some months, passed an exam with full score at university
+  - discovered Functional Programming: practiced with OCaml for a few months and taken an exam with full mark
-  - got my BSC in Computer Engineering, Rome
+  - got my BSc in Computer Engineering in Rome
-  - started Computer Engineering MSC
+  - started Computer Engineering MSc
 - 2009
   - practiced with OpenGL and graphics programming
   - written my first line of C++
 - 2010
   - used Qt and boost for the first time
-  - got my MSC in Computer Engineering, Rome
+  - got my MSc in Computer Engineering in Rome
 - 2011
   - started a [professional blog](https://marcoarena.wordpress.com)
   - started working at *Reply*